Chandu-4444/Chandu-4444.github.io/_posts/2022-01-27-logistic-regression.md

 Now that's our objective function.
 We need to find $\hat{m}, \hat{c}$ that maximizes the above function.
 Hey wait!
 We knew about **gradient descent** that finds the minimum of a function.
 How do we find the maximum using gradient descent?
 Well, we can use the _negative_ of the above function and find the minimum using gradient descent.
 Our MLE now turned into a gradient descent optimization function.

-### Solving the Objective Function using Gradient Descent